 Intuitively, the contribution of entrants to job creation is twice their share of employment at entry.
-A similar formula holds for job destruction, where $X_t^{\text{entry}}$ is replaced with $X_t^{\text{exit}}$ .
+A similar formula holds for job destruction, where X_t^{entry} is replaced with X_t^{exit} .
 A firm is entering in period t if it has employees in period t and zero employees in t - 1 (i.e. it was not present in the INPS records).
-Conversely, a firm is exiting in period t if it has zero employees in t - 1.
+Conversely, a firm is exiting in period t if it has zero employees in period t but had at least one employee in t - 1.9